hregibo/message-queue/README.md

 ## Example of usage

 This library is made at the very beginning for a IRC client I created.
 The reason we have a global delay and per-queue delay is that the IRC client is limited in the number of messages we can send every 30 seconds, while each channel you join has a limitation based on your status (moderator has no limit, others can post one message every 1500ms).
-The following example shows a basic implementation for an IRC client:
+The following example shows a basic implementation for an IRC client, using events:

 ```typescript
 import { MessageQueue } from "@hregibo/message-queue";